ar-io/ar-io-node/docs/windows-setup.md

         GRAPHQL_PORT=443
         START_HEIGHT=1000000
         ```
+        - The GRAPHQL values set the proxy for GQL queries to arweave.net, You may use any available gateway that supports GQL queries.
+Your node can handle direct GQL queries, but only indexes L1 transactions by default and will fall back on your chosen proxy for any transactions not indexed.
         - `START_HEIGHT` is an optional line.
-It sets the block number where your node will start downloading transactions headers.
-If your node receives a request for a transaction not included in what is downloaded to your node, it will be redirected to arweave.net to get the data.
+It sets the block number where your node will start downloading and indexing transactions headers.
+Omitting this line will begin indexing at block 0.
     - Save the file with the name ".env" and make sure to select "All Files" as the file type.
 This helps to ensure the file saves as ".env" and not ".env.txt"

     **Note**: The `.env` file should be saved inside the same directory where you cloned the repository (e.g., `ar-io-node`).